MatthewLeoLaporte/RNNs-learn-robust-policies/results-training-methods-part2.md

 > The result for `p_perturbed=0.25` is strange, so we review it first, and then proceed to the bulk of the results for `p_perturbed=1.0`.

 #### `p_perturbed=0.25`

+> [!attention]
+> Verify that the context input is actually zero on unperturbed trials

 Weirdly, the expected trend is totally reversed in this case.
 At std 0.08 there is still no spread developed,
 ![[file-20241130113736813.png]]